 Treat yourself to Phuket of two decades ago.
-Only a 50-minute hop from Saigon lies Phu Quoc, Vietnam's, indeed Southeast Asia's best kept secret.
-A National Park, the 16-island archipelago of Phu Quoc (aka "the Emerald Isle") lies about 40 kilometers west of Ha Tien and, to many traveler's delight, is located within the Gulf of Thailand which has better weather than Vietnam's coastline destinations such as Nha Trang.
+Only a 50-minute hop from Saigon lies tranquil Phu Quoc, Vietnam's, if not Southeast Asia's, best kept secret.
+A National Park, the 16-island archipelago of Phu Quoc ("the Emerald Isle") lies about 25 miles west of Ha Tien and, to many traveler's delight, is located within the Gulf of Thailand, which typically has far better weather than Vietnam's wispy South China coastline destinations such as Nha Trang.

 The major island, Phu Quoc, is an 27 miles long and covering an astonishing 732 square miles.
-Lying only ten miles off the Cambodian coast, the island is disputed territory that also claimed by the Cambodians but the Vietnamese are beginning to develop the island.
+Lying only ten miles off the Cambodian coast, the island is disputed territory that also claimed by the Cambodians, but the Vietnamese begun develop the island in earnest.
 Phu Quoc Island boasts lush tropical forest and mountain zones.
 The island is about the size of Singapore, but only about 75,000 people live here.
 Phu Quoc is blanketed with the largest remaining swath of tropical rain forest in Vietnam.
 The main activities are fishing and manufacture of the country's finest nuoc mam (fish sauce); about 18,000 inhabitants live mainly in the town of Duong Dong, on the west side of the island.